 Ron Dalton's time managing Maria Dallas was brief and by 1970, she was managed by her husband to be.
 Dalton would return to New Zealand in the late 1970s but played no further role in the music industry he had helped create.
-One of the great talent spotters and A&R men of the 1960s was last heard of running a gas station in the far North.
-It is believed he passed away in the early 2000s.
+One of the great talent spotters, producers and A&R men of the 1960s is now retired and living in Blenheim.

 In the early to mid 1970s Viking hit again with Steve Allen (his 'Join Together' went to No.2 in 1974 and was the Commonwealth Games theme), and had a big comeback from Maria Dallas with ‘Pinocchio’ (it was their biggest selling single ever), but after that the label lost interest in popular music, concentrating instead on Riley’s written work and publishing, plus continuing strong catalogue sales.